okfn/okfn.github.com/blog/_posts/2012-11-13-scrapping-data-behind-a-captcha.md

 ---
 layout: post
 author: Vitor Baptista
-title: Scrapping Data Behind a CAPTCHA
+title: Scraping Data Behind a CAPTCHA
 ---

 How much does the highest paid person in the Brazilian Federal Senate earns?